Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Keeping your joints healthy will allow you to run, walk, jump, play sports, and do the other things you like to do.
-Here, Orthopaedic & Spine Institute Surgeon Alex Tauchen, MD answers questions about joint health that were submitted by our community.
+Here, NorthShore's experts at the Orthopaedic & Spine Institute answer questions about joint health that were submitted by our community.